 Cons: While the product designer is one of the cleanest around, it uses its own layout that is separate from your theme’s.
 The result is a shopping experience that is less seamless, even if you can apply your site’s color scheme to the plugin’s designer.

-Value: Hovering around $55, the upfront cost of Lumise bests the one-time costs and monthly fees of other tools in the lineup.
+Value: Plugins of this caliber are usually provided in exchange for a monthly or annual fee.
+At just $59, the one-time cost of Lumise bests that of other tools in the lineup.
 After comparing its feature-to-dollar ratio against those of its competitors, Lumise earns big points in the value category.

 Features: The developers have created a product design tool that offers every feature your WooCommerce shop is likely to require.
 The only exception is a 3D designer like Zakeke’s, and those guys demand a transaction fee in exchange for that.